amirbabaei97/paper_scrapper/README.md

 ## Contributing
 🤝 _We welcome contributions!_
-- See [CONTRIBUTING.md](#) for how to submit patches and requests.
+- Please do a fork and then send a PR with the explanations of the changes.
 - For major changes, please open an issue first to discuss what you would like to change.

 ## License
 📄 _This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html)._

 ## Acknowledgments
-- Hat tip to anyone whose code was used
+- Hat tip to ChatGPT for helping in the development process
-- Inspiration
-- etc